Trail Map and Guides

 - Signs and Trail Markers

 The refuge can be accessed at the eastern end from Paint Mill Road off of Route 873, about 0.3 miles south of the bridge across the Lehigh River.
 (The refuge cannot be accessed directly from Route 873.)
 Paint Mill Road parallels Route 873, then goes under the bridge and parallels the Lehigh River for a short distance.
 It then accesses the eastern end of the refuge, where the Tannery Building and the Osprey House are located.
-There is parking at the Tannery Building (stone building) and at the Osprey House a short distance beyond the Tannery.
+There is a parking lot at the Osprey House and an upper lot a short distance beyond the Osprey House.

 The access road along the river parallels the “lower railroad bed” which will be upgraded in the next year or two as part of the Delaware & Lehigh National Heritage Corridor Trail.
 When completed, the D&L Trail will run continuously from Bristol, north of Philadelphia, to the Wilkes-Barre area, including running along the lower edge of the Lehigh Gap Nature Center for nearly 3 miles.